YashodhanChafekar/Library-Management-System/README.md

 ___

 Member are charged on Per day basis.
 There is no Membership fee.
-Member Can have on one book at a time.
+Member Can have only one book at a time.
-For Each day member has a book he will be charged on per day INR 8 basis.
-And He will charge on return.
-Member cannot have debt of more than INR 500 if he wants a book.
+For each day member has a book, he will be charged INR 8.
+Member cannot have debt more than INR 500 if he wants to issue a book.